 Marcos Giron vs. Arthur Rinderknech: Prediction and Match Betting Odds | Chengdu Open

-In the Chengdu Open Round of 16 on Friday, No. 64-ranked Marcos Giron meets No. 67 Arthur Rinderknech.
+In the Chengdu Open Round of 16 on Saturday, we have a matchup featuring No. 67-ranked Arthur Rinderknech against No. 64 Marcos Giron.

-Giron is the favorite (-140) in this matchup, compared to the underdog Rinderknech, who is +110.
+Giron is favored (-135) in this matchup, compared to the underdog Rinderknech, who is +105.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!